Last Updated: April 7, 2023

 Non-Essential Seed Starting Supplies

 - Humidity dome.
 This helps keep moisture from evaporating too quickly from the seed starting mix.
-Most seedling tray kits will come with an included humidity done, however you can definitely use alternate items.
+Most seedling tray kits will come with an included humidity dome, however you can definitely use alternate items.
 Leftover plastic to-go food containers work well as makeshift seed starting humidity domes.

 - Thermometer.
 I use a cheap thermometer/hygrometer to keep an eye on the temperature.
 This is the most important factor for a speedy germination.